-The site is approximately 350 metres south east of Meadowbank Railway Station which is located at the end of Constitution Road and is approximately 230 metres north of Meadowbank Ferry Wharf.
-The site is not located within a heritage conservation area however it is to the south of a locally listed heritage item which has been approved for demolition.
+The site is approximately 300 metres south east of Meadowbank Railway Station which is located at the end of Constitution Road and is approximately 470 metres north of Meadowbank Ferry Wharf.
+The site is not located within a heritage conservation area however it does contain a locally listed heritage item which has been approved in principle for demolition under the Concept Plan.
 The location of the site is illustrated in Figure 1 below.